sciosci/DataCiteSync/sync_and_process_scripts/pubmed/README.md

         - Yes, tracking helps us moniter the file status in terms of it being up to date

     R3.
 What is the status of each file,
-        - Do we need to update it, is it new, what needs to be changed if there is anything
+        - Do we need to update it, is it new, what is the FTP path from oa_package to reach the file.What needs to be changed if there is anything

     R4.
 Sync Attempts.
         - How long does the script run, how many files were updates, last time we synced the files